 Why orange?
 According to the Wear Orange website, the color is a symbol of life.
-It is the color of safety vests, which are worn by hunters so others can see them moving through the woods or brush when they are hunting.
-It is also, the color used to indicate caution is necessary. #WearOrange is used on social media to promote National Gun Violence Awareness Day.
+It is the color of safety vests, which hunters wear so others can see them moving through the woods or brush when they are hunting.
+It is also the color used to indicate caution is necessary. #WearOrange is used on social media to promote National Gun Violence Awareness Day.

 Millions are coming together to fight for an end to gun violence in America.
 If you believe there’s more we can do to help save American lives from gun violence, you are Orange.

-The national campaign is coordinated by Everytown for Gun Safety Action Fund.
-They are a non-profit organization, and their primary goal is to provide education to the media, the public and policymakers about dangers and realities associated with gun violence.
-Everytown also advocates for stronger laws to keep guns out of the hands of criminals and to prohibit illegal sales of weapons.
+Everytown for Gun Safety Action Fund coordinates the national campaign.
+They are a non-profit organization whose primary goal is to provide education to the media, the public, and policymakers about the dangers and realities of gun violence.
+Everytown also advocates for stronger laws to keep guns out of criminals’ hands and prohibit illegal sales of weapons.

-The second National Gun Violence Awareness day will be celebrated in the U.S. by many cities.
-The Oregonian stated that the Morrison Bridge will join other skylines and buildings by using orange lights to place a visual acknowledgment of the event.
+The second National Gun Violence Awareness Day will be celebrated in the U.S. by many cities.
+The Oregonian stated that the Morrison Bridge would join other skylines and buildings by using orange lights to acknowledge the event visually.
 The bridge, which spans the Willamette River and connects Southeast Portland to downtown, will be lit with the color orange from 8:00 p.m.
 PST on June 2, 2016, and will remain on through dawn the next morning.

-Charles Hale, the Portland Mayor along with other mayors from the surrounding towns, announced their support of the day.
+Charles Hale, the Portland Mayor, and other mayors from the surrounding towns announced their support of the day.
 Hale invited residents to participate in a program that will take place between 7-9 p.m. on June 2.
-The First Unitarian Church on SW 12th Street will host survivor stories, music and poetry.
+The First Unitarian Church on SW 12th Street will host survivor stories, music, and poetry.
 Then there will be a walk to the bridge that will bring together Portlanders who wish to honor the Second Annual Gun Violence Awareness Day.

 Huffington Post: Guns Kill An Average Of 36 People Every Day, And The Nation Doesn’t Even Blink